Which stone is best for pregnancy?

 Which stones should be avoided during pregnancy?

 Three categories.
-Potentially toxic stones due to their composition: malachite, azurite-malachite, and absolutely cinnabar.
+Stones potentially toxic due to their composition: malachite, azurite-malachite, and absolutely cinnabar.
 Crystal elixirs, without exception, should be paused.
 And as a traditional precaution, some practitioners recommend setting aside very stimulating or very grounding stones during the first few weeks, although this is not medically justified.

 Can a stone help improve sleep during pregnancy?

-Amethyst is traditionally the most used stone to support sleep.
-Placed on the bedside table or slipped under the pillow, it is reputed to promote an environment conducive to falling asleep.
-This complements the advice given by your midwife: sleep hygiene, adapted position, management of evening hydration.
+Amethyst is traditionally the most used stone to aid sleep.
+Placed on the bedside table or tucked under the pillow, it is reputed to promote an environment conducive to falling asleep.
+This complements the advice given by your midwife: sleep hygiene, suitable sleeping position, and hydration management in the evening.

-Can you wear your usual stones or should they be put away?
+Can one wear their usual stones, or should they be put away?

-As long as they are hard stones, without particular chemical precautions, you can continue to wear them normally.
-A quick check is worthwhile for rare or poorly identified stones in your collection: if in doubt about the composition, put it aside.
+As long as they are hard stones without particular chemical precautions, you can continue to wear them normally.
+A quick check is worthwhile for rare or poorly identified stones in your collection: if in doubt about the composition, put them aside.

 Running water remains the simplest and most neutral method.
-Lunar light is particularly suited to the symbolism of this period.
-Sage smudging needs to be well ventilated, especially in the first trimester when odors may be poorly tolerated.
+Moonlight is particularly suitable for the symbolism of the period.
+Sage smudging requires good ventilation, especially in the first trimester when odors may be poorly tolerated.
 Our purification guide details all methods.

 Can lithotherapy replace medical follow-up?

-No, unambiguously.
-Lithotherapy is a well-being practice, never a cure.
+No, unequivocally.
+Lithotherapy is a wellness practice, never a treatment.
 Any health question during pregnancy, any concern, any symptom, must be addressed to a qualified professional: doctor, gynecologist, midwife.
-Afterwards, after birth, our article lithotherapy for children naturally extends the topic.
+For after birth, our article lithotherapy for children naturally extends the subject.

 ⚠️ Final reminder.
 The information in this article is cultural and traditional.
-Lithotherapy does not heal, does not diagnose, and in no way replaces medical follow-up for your pregnancy.
-In case of doubt, symptoms, or concerns, contact your doctor, midwife, or obstetrical emergency services if necessary.
+Lithotherapy does not cure, does not diagnose, and in no way replaces the medical follow-up of your pregnancy.
+In case of doubt, symptoms, or concerns, contact your doctor, midwife, or obstetric emergency services if necessary.